pconnor88/instagram-profile-widget/README.md

-#instagram-profile-widget
+#Instagram Profile Widget

 A jQuery Instagram profile widget for your website.

 ##Usage

 **Firstly, to be able to use this plugin, you must head over to the Instagram Developer area and create a new client as you will need a client ID to be able to fetch data from Instagram.
-It is easy to do and will only take a few minutes. http://instagram.com/developer/clients/register/
+It is easy to do and will only take a few minutes. http://instagram.com/developer/clients/register/**

-Make a note of the client ID you are given once you have registered as you will need it later.**
+**Make a note of the client ID you are given once you have registered as you will need it later.**

 Add the following tags into the head element of your website: